go-humble/router/README.md

 r.HandleFunc("/people/{id}", showPerson)
 ```

-And the path `/people/123` is triggered, then the parameters passed into peopleCtrl.Show
+And the path `/people/123` is triggered, then the parameters passed into the showPerson
-would look like the following:
+function would look like the following:

 ```go
 context.Params = map[string]string{